codebrowse/impish/README.md

 ## Introduction

 Impish implements helper methods which wrap `imp` module functionality to provide a friendlier programming interface with nicer exception handling.

-It is an MIT-licensed.
+It is MIT-licensed.

 ----